 A Christmas tree filled with tinsel, indeed looking like glittering icicles.
 Very old-school as many people nowadays prefer baubles over tinsel. / © Unsplash

-Emigrants and German soldiers who fought in the American War of Independence also made it popular in the New World in the course of the 19th century and in 1891, a "Christmas Tree" stood in front of the White House in Washington for the first time.
+Emigrants and German soldiers who fought as mercenaries in the Revolutionary War also made the practice popular in North America across the course of the 19th century.
+By 1891, a "Christmas Tree" stood in front of the White House in Washington for the first time.

 During Christmas time

-Now that we've established that Christmas trees actually had nothing to do with Christmas in the first place, we should take a closer look at what makes a tree a Christmas tree, starting with the proper time.
+Now that we've established that Christmas trees originally had nothing to do with Christmas in the first place, we should take a closer look at what makes a tree a Christmas tree, starting with the proper timeline.

-For many people Christmas starts on December 1, with many starting to decorate their houses and eventually getting a tree around mid-December.
-While everyone is of course free to choose when and what to bring into their house during the festive period, there are fixed dates.
+For many people, Christmas starts on December 1 - as they start to decorate their homes and eventually procure a tree around mid-December.
+While everyone is, of course, free to choose when and what to bring into their dwelling during the festive season, there are fixed dates.
 Dates that barely anyone follows.

-I didn't know until I spent several Christmases with Germans that traditionally, the Christmas tree is put up and decorated on 24 December so that it shines in all its glory on Christmas Eve.
+According to German culture, traditionally, the Christmas tree is put up and decorated on 24 December - so that it shines in its full glory on Christmas Eve.

 But many people put up their Christmas tree on 23 December.
-This has a practical benefit: It allows branches that have become trapped during packing and transport to unfurl beautifully overnight.
+This has a practical benefit: it allows branches - trapped during packing and transport - to unfurl beautifully overnight.
+4th Advent (24 December) is also a good day in some families to hoist the Christmas tree into its tree stand.

-The Christmas tree is then traditionally taken down on 6 January, the Twelfth Night and taken out of the flat or house and disposed of, because this is when the Christmas season ends in the Christian tradition.
-In some Catholic households, however, the tree remains until 2 February, Candlemas.
+The Christmas tree is then traditionally taken down on 6 January (the Twelfth Night) and taken out of the flat or house and disposed of - as this is when the Christmas season ends in the Christian tradition.
+In some Catholic households, however, the tree remains until 2 February, otherwise known as Candlemas.

 Real or fake Christmas tree?

-Considering the current state of our planet and the urge to make better choices, yet still wanting to indulge in that holiday spirit, the question may arises if it's better to buy a real tree that last's for a year or maybe a plastic tree that should last a long time.
+Considering the current state of our planet and the urge to make better choices - while still wishing to indulge in the holiday spirit - one question may arise: is it better to buy a real tree that lasts for a few weeks, or a plastic tree that lasts (maybe) a decade or more?

 RTL